OUR LEADERSHIP

 Gowadia joined the Laboratory as the National Ignition Facility and Photon Science deputy principal associate director for programs.
 Gowadia has a Ph.D. in mechanical engineering from Penn State University and a B.S. in Aerospace Engineering from the University of Alabama.

-Cynthia Rivera leads the organizations of the Operations and Business Directorate and engages collaboratively across the directorate’s diverse teams, enabling the Laboratory’s efficient operation in hiring, operations, maintenance and communications.
+Cynthia Rivera leads the organizations of the Operations and Business Directorate and engages collaboratively across the directorate’s teams, enabling the Laboratory’s efficient operation in hiring, operations, maintenance and communications.
 She represents the Laboratory externally to the Department of Energy (DOE), National Nuclear Security Administration, peer organizations and laboratories, private industry and the local community.

 With more than 28 years of leadership experience at DOE and Department of Defense facilities, her background includes support and technical operations, as well as project management.
 Before joining the Laboratory, Cynthia served as manager of functional resources at Bechtel Power Company’s Vogtle Nuclear Power Plant Units 3 and 4 construction project.

-With more than 20 years of leadership experience in physical, chemical and life sciences, Fox has held a variety of key positions at the Laboratory, including deputy associate director of Science and Technology and leader of the directorate’s Chemical Sciences Division.
+With more than 30 years of leadership experience in physical, chemical and life sciences, Fox has held a variety of key positions at the Laboratory, including deputy associate director of Science and Technology and leader of the directorate’s Chemical Sciences Division.
 As director of the Forensic Science Center, he helped position the center at the forefront of forensic science and attribution of weapons of mass destruction.

 Durham holds an M.B.A. in Human Resources Management from Gardner-Webb University and a Certified Labor Relations Leader certificate from Michigan State University.